janboddez/scrobbble/README.md

 ## I use foobar2000, How Do I Get This to Work?
 (This is extremely niche, but) you'll probably need to install [this 10-year-old plugin](https://www.foobar2000.org/components/view/foo_audioscrobbler), but not before you've used a hex editor to modify its baked-in scrobbling endpoint.
 [This Reddit post](https://web.archive.org/web/20180522184216/https://www.reddit.com/r/foobar2000/comments/3zaiy6/guide_to_librefm_scrobbling_lastfm_backup_to/) explains how to do that.

 (My endpoint, turns out, was too long, and I set up a shorter URL which redirects to it to work around that limitation.
-If this happens to be the case for you, too: only the `/scrobbble/v1/scrobbble` endpoint needs this redirect.)
+If this happens to be the case for you, too: only the main `/wp-json/scrobbble/v1/scrobbble` endpoint needs this redirect.)

 Then, add your credentials to File > Preferences > Tools > Audioscrobbler.

+## I use PanoScrobbler, How Do I Get This to Work?
+You'll want to enable scrobbling to "GNU FM" (GNU FM being the software behind Libre.fm).

+For "API URL," enter, e.g., `https://www.example.org/wp-json/scrobbble/v1/scrobbble/2.0`.
+Sign in with your WordPress login and the unique password you set in `wp-config.php`—see below.

 ## Do I Need a Last.fm or Libre.fm Account?
-No. This plugin aims to fully replace those services.
+No. This plugin fully replaces those services.

 ## Uh, What's My Username and Password?
 Your username would be your **WordPress username**.
 Your password can be **anything**, as long as it's defined in `wp-config.php` like so: